Peer Mentors

 Qualifications

-• Have a 9.0 CGPA at the time of application (the average SSSC mentor CGPA is 11.0, and academic strength is considered in the application process); students who struggled early in their academic career and demonstrate exceptional academic improvement in upper-years will also be considered
+• Have an 8.0 CGPA at the time of application (the average SSSC mentor CGPA is 10.50, and academic strength is considered in the application process); students who struggled early in their academic career and demonstrate exceptional academic improvement in upper-years will also be considered

 • Be willing and able to act as a role model for other students in the Faculty of Science